-From the architect.
+Text description provided by the architects.
 This luxurious apartment, located close to the Colosseo area, has been reorganized through a complete and detailed design project.

 The client's main need of opening the space toward the outside landscape, generated a design characterized by light and airy rooms.

 Several windows have been reopened and the interior distribution has been changed in order to create multiple perspectives.

 The main space of the day area is the kitchen volume, which relates directly to both the entrance and the living room.
 It is designed as an isolated volume, separated from ceiling and floor with continuous LED lights.
 Two white sliding-glass doors allow the kitchen to be open or closed, depending on the user’s needs.